Adroiti/docs-for-code-review-tools/Pylint-not-a-mapping.md

 ## Description

-Used when a non-mapping value is used in place wheremapping is expected.
+Used when a non-mapping value is used in place where mapping is expected.